dearhive/MashShare/CONTRIBUTING.md

 ## Code Documentation

-* We ensure that every Mashshare function is documented well and follows the standards set by phpDoc
+* We ensure that every MashShare function is documented well and follows the standards set by phpDoc
 * An example function can be found [here](https://gist.github.com/rene-hermenau/8d3d7ee0633ee2f64b4b)
 * Please make sure that every function is documented so that when we update our API Documentation it will complete
 * If you're adding/editing a function in a class, make sure to add `@access {private|public|protected}`
 * Finally, please use tabs and not spaces.
-The tab indent size should be 4 for all Mashshare code.
+The tab indent size should be 4 for all MashShare code.

 At this point you're waiting on us to merge your pull request.
 We'll review all pull requests, and make suggestions and changes if necessary.